developerdavid2/xora-saas/readme.md

 # Xora

-Modern UI Landing Page with aesthetic designg and feel.
+Modern UI Landing Page with aesthetic design and feel.